yiliu1/Convolutional-Auto-Encoder/README.md

- This model is to use CNN based variational autoencoder to process RGB, Laser depth data.
+ This model CNN based variational autoencoder to process multimodal data of RGB, Laser depth information.
  Code is written based on python and use library Tensorflow.